Did this year actually happen? Can you prove it?

 - The Complete Baking Book for Young Chefs by America’s Test Kitchen Kids

 In case you missed them, here are this week’s posts:

-- Build a smooth progression in a query letter (query critique)
+- Vagueness kills a query (query critique)

 Don’t forget that you can nominate your first page and query for a free critique on the blog: